A-Merino/FormBuster/README.md

 1. **Home/FullForm/SigSide.jsx**
     - Add the rest of the classes for *SigLink* component
 1. **Home/FullForm/SigTree.jsx**
-    - Find a way to mathematically center the graph in the svg
     - Also to mathematically determine x and y coords of a node based on parent and amount of children
         - logic dependent still
     - Add user role to Graph in the node/ beside node
 1. **Form/Form.jsx**
     - Standardize inputs for autofill of user information
     - Standardize form format
-    - Remove submit buttons from inside of forms (the ones that dont work)
 1. **FormBuilder/Editor.jsx**
     - Luka, document your code and explain what is going on
 1. **Account/Information.jsx**